 Polygonum is a type of vine in the buckwheat family, Polygonaceae.
 It has a woody tuber and leaves that are heart-shaped and about 3-7cm long.
 The plant’s flowers are white, greenish-white, or pink.
 There are dozens of related species of Polygonum so be sure of your botanical name when choosing your plant.
 Polygonum multiflorum is a hermaphrodite and is pollinated by insects.

-Polygonum is native to China, but also grows extensively in Japan, Taiwan, and some parts of North America on hillside forests and rock crevice.
+Polygonum is native to China but also grows extensively in Japan, Taiwan, and some parts of North America on hillside forests and rock crevices.

-Parts Most Frequently Used: Leaves, Root, Rhizomes, Stems
+Parts Most Frequently Used: Leaf, Root, Rhizome, Stem

 Flavors/Temps: Sweet, Bitter, Astringent, Warm